minaerfan/TelePhish/README.md

 ## References

-[1] M. Erfan, P. Branco, G.V.
-Jourdan, “Comparing Macro and Micro Approaches for Detecting Phishing Where It Spreads,” in *2025 22nd Annual International Conference on Privacy, Security and Trust (PST)*, 2025.
+[1] M. Erfan, P. Branco, G.-V. Jourdan, “Comparing Macro and Micro Approaches for Detecting Phishing Where It Spreads,” in *2025 22nd Annual International Conference on Privacy, Security and Trust (PST)*, 2025.

 ## Contact Information